swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ### Syntax

 There’s no syntax change.
 This change is rather semantic, easing existing restrictions regarding the use of protocols as Types.

-### Which Protocols would NOT be Usable as Types

-Now, a protocol is considered unusable as a Type when it:

-1. Includes at least one associated type or `Self` requirement - which may have been inherited - and
-2. if at least one inherited associated type requirement - if there is any - is _not_ specified.

 ## Source compatibility